 Your department will then notify either Financial Services for staff or Faculty Relations for faculty by submitting a leave of absence form.

 If you are taking Compassionate Care leave to care for an family member who falls under EI’s definition, you should apply for Employment Insurance (EI) Compassionate Care Benefits from Service Canada as soon as you know the dates of your leave.

 A Record of Employment (ROE) is required for your EI application.
-Your Payroll Representative will send your ROE electronically to Service Canada following your last paycheque prior to the start date of your maternity, parental or adoption leave.
+Your Payroll Representative will send your ROE electronically to Service Canada following your last paycheque prior to the start date of your compassionate care leave.
 You do not need to request a ROE from UBC.